mkanthan/ocr-kata/README.md

 ## Description

-This is a simple Ruby project to solve the Kata here: {Coding Dojo Bank OCR Kata}[http://codingdojo.org/kata/BankOCR/].
+This is a simple Ruby project to solve the Kata here: [Coding Dojo Bank OCR Kata](http://codingdojo.org/kata/BankOCR/).
 While this project remains unfinished, the underlying design has been started and shows some promise.

 ## Project Setup